melina/scrabble/README.md

-### Given a word, compute the scrabble score for that word.
+Description: Given a word, compute the scrabble score for that word.